Thai larb moo (minced pork salad)

 Ingredients

-- 1 tsp minced ginger
+- 1 teaspoon minced ginger

-- 2 cloves or garlic, minced
+- 2 cloves or garlic minced

-- 1 lemongrass stalk, ends and outer layers removed and very very finely chopped (I used minced lemongrass in a tube)
+- 1 lemongrass stalk ends and outer layers removed and very very finely chopped (I used minced lemongrass in a tube)

 - 1 chili very finely chopped

-- 1 red onion, diced
+- 1 red onion diced

-- 5 tsp fish sauce
+- 5 teaspoon fish sauce

 - juice of one lime

-- 1 tbsp brown sugar
+- 1 tablespoon brown sugar

-- 1 tsp white vinegar
+- 1 teaspoon white vinegar

-- 1/4 cup mint leaves, chopped
+- ¼ cup mint leaves chopped

-- 1/4 cup coriander, chopped (I left this out)
+- ¼ cup coriander chopped (I left this out)

-- 1 cos lettuce, leaves separated
+- 1 cos lettuce leaves separated

 - crushed peanuts to serve